 San Antonio is accessible between the east and west coasts and the Gulf of Mexico; which makes it a prime destination for expansion, relocation or a new business startup.
 Some of its strategic geographic assets include:

-To better serve the business community, in 2011, the City of San Antonio partnered with the San Antonio Economic Development Foundation (SAEDF) to create a dynamic public and private partnership to recruit companies to San Antonio, retain and expand existing local companies and foster economic prosperity in the area.
+To better serve the business community, the City of San Antonio has a partnership with the San Antonio Economic Development Foundation (SAEDF) to create a dynamic public and private partnership to recruit companies to San Antonio, retain and expand existing local companies and foster economic prosperity in the area.
 The SAEDF handles a large component of marketing San Antonio as a haven for business development.
 One of the tools that are available for prospecting businesses is the San Antonio Site Locator (SASL).
-For more detail visit SAEDF and the SASL.

 An important component of our effort to bring jobs, investments and companies to San Antonio is our use of City and State financial incentive tools, such as: